 The cavalier is known as the "dog for all seasons".
 They are equally happy in houses with yards or apartments in the city.
 They are great with the elderly, kids and everyone in between.
 They will be a loyal companion, but love everyone they meet.
 They are considered a "miniature breed" but do not have that awful high pitched yappy bark (if they bark at all) and are not frail.
 They are a solid dog that loves to be patted & hugged.
 They can easily be taught to fetch or become an amazing therapy or agility dog.
 Our girls work as therapy dogs and perform mini miracles daily with the special needs population we help!!

 The biggest challenge for some people is the cost of a well bred, healthy cavalier.
-It is a RARE Breed Dog.
-Some people may have purchased a cavalier 10-13 years ago when the economy was different, and health testing was very lax & different!
-You may have purchased from a pet store, a puppy broker, the newspaper or a breeder.
-Today with More Health Testing, being done with ethical breeders the standards are much higher for the breeding with the CKCSC-USA club.
+It is a RARE Breed of Dog.
+Some people may have purchased a cavalier 10-13 years ago when the economy was different, and health testing was very lax & limited!
+Or, you may have purchased from a pet store, a puppy broker, the newspaper or a breeder.
+Today with More Health Testing available, and being done by us and other ethical breeders the standards and Costs are much higher.
 That is what you are looking for!
 Cavaliers are a VERY Popular dog, but a Well Bred, Healthy, Human Socialized, Friendly Pups whose Parents and Past generations have been Consistently health tested Yearly is NOT so common.
 So there is a "sticker shock" with some people.
 My Breeder friends with the Cavaliers Club and the AKC, (all of whom are also quality, ethical breeders) sell their puppies from between $6,800-9,000.
 We, at Sweetdream Cavaliers, sell our pups for $6,000, sometimes more if we breed out to Champion Stud dog.
-We prefer to be less expensive even though I can easily sell our pups for 7,000 since we have the health, temperament & amazing champion lineage in our lines.
-Why then?
+We prefer to be less expensive even though I can easily sell our pups for $7,000 since we have the health, temperament & amazing champion lineage in our lines.
+Why then sell for 6K?
 This amount of money is a stretch for most people & we want to make a great pup more affordable to more qualified families!
 Remember a Cavalier is a Rare breed dog, a Well Bred cavalier is even Rarer.
 As a quality hobby breeder, we are committed to spend thousands of dollars on Yearly extra health testing, Stud fees, special formulations of vitamins/minerals, and other things a regular pet owner will NOT have to do.
 We go the extra mile to produce pudgy, healthy, social, happy, exceptionally well bred pups.
 Why ?
 This is our passion, we do it for You and the health of our puppies, for the next therapy dog and for the next champion.
 We have longevity in our lines, so if you do the math, it will cost LESS than $500 a year for a loving, four legged amazing companion.
-It is better to pay upfront for a Quality puppy with great lineage, than spend $10,000 - $20,000 in trying to "SAVE" a "bargain" cavalier that should have never been born from a broker, puppy mill, amish, irish importer, back yard breeder...
+It is better to pay upfront for a Quality puppy with great lineage, than spend $10,000 - $20,000 in trying to "SAVE or "FIX" a "bargain" cavalier that should have never been born from a broker, puppy mill, amish, irish importer, back yard breeder...
 There is no bargain in getting a cheap cavalier - just heart ache & massive vet bills!
 If you can't afford one, then begin saving up for one - it is well worth it!!

 If you see a puppy on the internet or in the newspaper for less than that - Buyer Beware - IT IS MORE THAN LIKELY it is NOT A HEALTHY ANIMAL and NOT even a Purebred - they will probably not be a reputable breeder, not have "real" pedigrees (yes they do forge them!) , or do YEARLY health testing on the parents, answer your questions honestly without an attitude, be a member of an established club, not have the mother/parents available, etc...
 There are "no bargains" with a RARE breed dog.
 You get what you pay for.
 You can invest in a family pet that should give you years of happiness due to great breeding in temperment, health and beauty - that's who We are.
 OR - go the "bargain" route and be faced with significant illness and expense, and emotional trauma in surgeries and medications.
 We believe in providing a quality "family member" not a money pit pup.